moorepants/dissertation/davisbicycle.rst

 Sensors
 -------

-:ref:`Table 2 <tabFinalSensors>` gives the characteristics of the final choice in sensors.
+:ref:`Table 11.2<tabFinalSensors>` gives the characteristics of the final choice in sensors.

 .. _tabFinalSensors: